 The Akaushi cows themselves are one of the most desired animals for specialist farmers and can cost as much as $30,000 because of how valuable they are to breed.
-The HeartBrand Beef sells Akaushi bulls and semen as well as various cuts of beef under its own program.
+The HeartBrand Beef sells Akaushi bulls as well as various cuts of beef under its own program.

 For those who are interested in where Akaushi comes from and the differences between Akaushi steak and Wagyu steaks, you’ve come to the right place.
 We’ve done all the research so you don’t have to and you’ll be an Akaushi expert by the end of this mini guide.

 Akaushi is a specific Wagyu breed of cattle that originated in Japan.
 It has become renowned for its texture and taste as it has been richly marbled with fat that makes it very flavorful and tender.